merlab-uw/Klone/HowToUseSlurm.md

 Here is an example of a tiny batch script that allowed me to navigate to specific directory on Klone and unzip all of the files that ended in .fastq.gz

-  - Before running the script, I typed `sinfo` into the terminal to see what partitions were available.
-  - After running the script, I typed `squeue --account merlab` to see information about the job and see its job id
-  - I also typed `scontrol show job <jobid>` to see very detailed information about the job I was running.

 ``` bash
 #!/bin/bash